opendatasoft/ods-documentation/source/customizing_look_and_feel/04_configuring_data_visualizations/basemaps.rst

 .. admonition:: Note
    :class: note

-   WMTS basemaps are not supported by the OpenDataSoft platform.
+   WMTS basemaps are not supported by the Opendatasoft platform.

 To add a custom basemap to the domain: